jondewoo/UnitySlippyMap/README.md

 A slippy map implementation written in C# for Unity3D.

-It aims at helping developpers create 2D/3D maps working with a variety of online tile providers (OpenStreetMap, GoogleMaps, Yahoo!
+It aims at helping developpers create 2D/3D maps working with a variety of online tile providers (OpenStreetMap, Yahoo!
 Maps, Bing Maps, ...) and offline sources (DBMap, MBTiles, ...) like [Route-me](https://github.com/route-me/route-me) (iOS) or [Leaflet](http://leaflet.cloudmade.com/) (HTML5), on every platform supported by Unity3D.
+Google Maps won't be supported (see [Google Maps tiles terms of service](https://developers.google.com/maps/faq#tos_tiles))

 Hopefully, it will also be compliant with a number of popular [OGC](http://www.opengeospatial.org/) standards like WMS or GML.